 - Trail Conditions: Alternating between hard-packed and sandy soil

-- Confirm that the gate to Forest Service Road 051 is open and your vehicle is equipped for the road conditions
+- Confirm that the gate to Forest Service Road 051 is open and your vehicle is equipped for the road conditions.

-- Plan for the worst, hope for the best—this route features at least 5 miles of fully exposed terrain that sits at 10,000 feet of elevation or higher
+- Plan for the worst, hope for the best.
+This route features at least 5 miles of fully exposed terrain that sits at 10,000 feet of elevation or higher.

 - Adhere to all Leave No Trace principles

-- There are few trail signs and markers on public lands in the Tahoe region, so unless there are tracks to follow, the correct route may be difficult to identify–when in doubt, turn back
+- There are few trail signs and markers on public lands in the Tahoe region.
+So unless there are tracks to follow, the correct route may be difficult to identify.
+When in doubt, turn back.

-- Be prepared for inclement weather and carry plenty of warm clothes, food, and water
+- Be prepared for inclement weather by carrying plenty of warm clothes, food, and water.

-- Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time
+- Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time.

-- Dogs are allowed, but keep them on leash and pick up after them
+- Dogs are allowed, but keep them on leash and pick up after them.

 The most simplified version of the parking instructions for hiking Freel Peak, Jobs Sister, and Jobs Peak is this…